NAThompson/performance_tuning_tutorial/README.md

 - Not limited to x86: works on ARM and RISC-V as well
 - Samples rather than models your program
 - Doesn't slow your program down

+^ I was trained in mathematics, and I love learning math because it feels permanent.
+The situation in computer science is much worse.
+For example, if no one decides to write a Fortran compiler that targets the new Apple M1 chip, there's no Fortran on the Apple M1!
+So learning tools which will last is important to me.

+^ `perf` is part of the linux kernel, so it has credibility that it will survive for a long time.
+It also works on any architecture Linux compiles on, so it's widely available.
+As a sampling profiler, it relies on statistics, not a model of your program.

 ---